Mauro De Mauro: Mystery continues

-On 10 June 2011, Riina was acquitted of charges for ordering the kidnap and killing of De Mauro by the Court in Palermo because of insufficient evidence.
-"It's certainly a surprise, but we'll see the reasons for this ruling," said Franca De Mauro, daughter of the journalist.
-"I am very upset because after 40 years we still have no answer about what happened that day."
+On 10 June 2011, Riina was acquitted of charges of ordering the kidnap and killing of De Mauro by the Court in Palermo because of insufficient evidence.
+His daughter, Franca De Mauro, commented: "It's certainly a surprise, but we'll see the reasons for this ruling.
+I am very upset because after 40 years we still have no answer about what happened that day."
 In their explanation of the ruling that became public in August 2012, the judges of the Court of Palermo decided that De Mauro had died because he had gone too far in his quest for the truth about the last hours of Mattei in Sicily.
-They pointed to Graziano Verzotto as a possible man behind the killing of De Mauro and Mattei, but without a clear conviction.
+They pointed to Graziano Verzotto as a possible man behind the killing of De Mauro and Mattei but without a clear conviction.
 Verzotto had died in June 2010.

-The prosecution, which had requested a further life term for Riina, appealed against the acquittal.
+The prosecution, which had requested a further life term for Riina, appealed the acquittal.
 The appeal trial began in April 2013.
 On 27 January 2014, the Palermo Appeal Court confirmed the acquittal of Riina.
-The court was convinced of the involvement of Cosa Nostra in De Mauro's murder, but attributed the murder to the group that was headed by Stefano Bontade and identified the likely motive in the discovery by the journalist of important facts about the death of ENI president Enrico Mattei.
+The court was convinced of the involvement of Cosa Nostra in De Mauro's murder but attributed the murder to the group that was headed by Stefano Bontade and identified the likely motive in the discovery by the journalist of important facts about the death of Eni president Enrico Mattei.
 There was insufficient evidence for the involvement of Riina, due to contradictory evidence, lack of clarity of the evidence gathered and conflicting statements by government witnesses, in particular those of Di Carlo.

 In June 2015, Riina was absolved by the court of last instance, the supreme Court of Cassation.
 The evidence collected by the prosecution did not allow to establish a direct or indirect role of the accused in the crime.
-The Court concluded, however, that De Mauro most likely had been killed by the Mafia because he knew of their involvement in Enrico Mattei's death, rather than the Borghese coup attempt.
+The Court concluded that De Mauro most likely had been killed by the Mafia because he knew of their involvement in Enrico Mattei's death rather than the Borghese coup attempt.
 De Mauro's disappearance and likely death remains one of the unsolved mysteries in Italian history.
-The Sicilian writer Leonardo Sciascia once summarized the puzzle of De Mauro's death: "He said the right thing to the wrong man and the wrong thing to the right man."
+The Sicilian writer Leonardo Sciascia once summarized the puzzle of De Mauro's death saying: "He said the right thing to the wrong man and the wrong thing to the right man."